-Another advantage of the two out of three logic is to permit the verification, by frequent tests, of the availability of different parts of the system, from transmitters up to the last relays of the SDS chains.
+Another advantage of the two out of three logic is to permit the verification, by frequent tests, of the availability of the system.
 These tests are performed on one chain at a time, which permits to complete these verifications at regular prescribed intervals, without compromising the energy production, since two chains remain closed during these tests.